DemetCekic/ABAP-Personnel_Management01/README.md

 # ZDC_PERSONNEL_MANAGEMENT

-This project is a basic personnel management application developed in SAP ABAP.
-It uses classic Dynpro screens and ALV Grid to provide a user-friendly interface for managing personnel records.
+This SAP ABAP project is a basic personnel data management application that demonstrates classical ABAP techniques.
+It utilizes internal tables, user input processing, and classic Dynpro screens, along with an ALV Grid display to offer a user-friendly interface for managing personnel records efficiently.

 ## Features

-- Create new personnel records
+- Create new personnel records (name, department, salary, etc.)
 - Update and delete existing records
 - Display records using ALV Grid
+- Basic report program structure with `WRITE`, `LOOP`, `READ TABLE`
 - Dropdown fields for nationality and status
 - Long text input using TEXTEDIT control
 - Tabstrip interface for organized screen layout